Table of Contents:

 ConcurrentHashMap

-- The map structure is safe for concurrent reading and writing of different keys (lock-free at the bucket level).
+- The map structure is safe for parallel reading and writing of different keys (lock-free at the bucket level).

-- Race conditions are only possible on mutable values if you are simply storing objects without atomic operations.
+- Race condition is possible only on mutable values if you just store objects without atomic operations.

 - Solution: use